jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 ---

 ### Version 0.2.1 (Stable) - TBA
-- New Feature: Using coverity scan and codecov.io to improve source code quality
+- New Feature: Using Coverity scan and codecov.io to improve source code quality
 - Improvement: Changed bounding box precision from float to double
 - Improvement: Reduced memory usage of the network stack by removing the response buffering
 - Improvement: Switched from MapDB 3.0.2 to 3.0.3, and from guava 20.0 to 21.0
-- Improvement: Fixed a lot of small bugs, found by coverity code scan
+- Improvement: Fixed a lot of small bugs, found by Coverity code scan
 - Bugfix: Outdated jars are new removed on bboxdb_update
+- Bugfix: Removed implementation and specification of the unused TransferSSTable network package

 ### Version 0.2.0 (Stable) - 11.01.2017
 - Improvement: New logo